How to Pass Your Driving Test in 2021: 15 Driving Test Tips

 In the majority of instances, especially during the behind-the-wheel exam, you should prepare to stop when approaching a yellow light.
 This way, you’re not caught running a red light, which is an automatic fail.

 Also, make sure to look both ways before beginning to accelerate after a green light.
 Some drivers speed through intersections when the light has just turned red, which can result in an accident.
 This is not just a great road test tip, but something you should always do.

 Although many modern vehicles are equipped with backup camera technology, their use is prohibited on the DMV road exam.
 Your administrator will either have you turn the system off or require you to cover its screen with a clipboard.

 Therefore, it is imperative you remember to observe your surroundings before you put your car into reverse, and while steering your vehicle to its destination.
 If you do not make your movements obvious, your test administrator may deduct points for failing to check your back side when reversing.

 Tip #8.
 Brake gently

-Aggressive braking is another common reason for missed points on the DMV road exam.
-It can be tempting to immediately hit the pedal with force, but you should practice slowly applying pressure about a quarter mile before your destination.
+Aggressive braking is another common reason for missed points on the road test.
+It can be tempting to immediately hit the pedal with force, but you should practice slowly applying pressure about a quarter-mile before your destination.
 Your vehicle will have ample time to come to a stop.